-All SBES students will have a mail box on either the 3rd or 4th floor of Kelly Hall.
+All SBES students will have a mail box on the 3rd floor of Kelly Hall.
 Check your mailbox frequently as this is one of the primary vehicles through which you will receive university and departmental mail.
 It is NOT to be used as a personal mailbox for regular U.S. postal mail.
 Students are NOT to have personal packages delivered to the SBES offices or labs and SBES staff should not be asked to sign for any such parcels.